antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 ---
-title: Stats for Beginners
+title: Stats
 layout: default
-nav_order: 1
+parent: Mechanics
 ---

-# Stats for Beginners
+# Stats
 ## Attributes
 You are able to allocate 4 Attribute Points per level (400 in total) into the following Attributes: